dojo/docs/dojo/_base/lang.rst

 delegate()
 ----------

-Returns a new object which "looks" to the passed object for properties which it does not have a value for, or takes a set of properties to seed the returned object with initially.
+Returns a new object which "looks" at the passed object for properties which it does not have a value for, or takes a set of properties to seed the returned object with initially.

 This is a subset of implementation of the Boodman/Crockford delegation pattern in JavaScript.
 An intermediate object constructor mediates the prototype chain for the returned object, using it to delegate down to the supplied object for property lookup when object-local lookup fails.
-This can be thought of similarly to ES4's ``wrap()``, save that it does not act on types but rather on pure objects.
+This can be thought of similarly to ES4's ``wrap()``, except that it does not act on types but rather on pure objects.

 .. js ::